KaiKobbe/dispersive_agp_solver/README.md

 enforcing a minimum guard distance of $\ell$.

 ## Evaluation
-We evaluated the solvers for several orthogonal polygons and found that the SAT-approach largely outperforms the other two.
+We analyzed solver performance across various types of orthogonal polygons and found that the SAT-based approach significantly outperforms the other two.
 Further details on the evaluation can be found [here](https://github.com/KaiKobbe/dispersive_agp_solver/tree/main/evaluation/office_like_instances).

 ## License